 Plant Materials

-Fresh barks and leaves of khaya plant (Khaya senegalensis) and Trichilia plant (Trichilia emetica) were collected from a forest within Ado Ekiti, Ekiti State.
+Fresh barks and leaves of khaya plant (Khaya senegalensis) and Trichilia plant (Trichilia emetica) were collected from a forest within Ado Ekiti (provide coordinates), Ekiti State.
 The collected bark samples were washed and sun dried also the leaf samples were washed and air dried.

 Rearing of weevils

 Cylas punticolis adults were collected from infested sweet potato storage roots purchased from sweet potato market in Ado-Ekiti.
 Cultures of the weevils were maintained on storage roots of a known weevil’s susceptible sweet potato variety, in 7L plastic buckets.
-The buckets were covered with plastic mesh held in place with a rubber band and kept in the laboratory at a favorable atmospheric condition.
-There were five buckets in total, once bi-weekly, fresh storage roots were put in the buckets to replace the old ones which were removed and kept in separate closed containers for daily observation to collect all neonate adults that emerged for use in the antifeedant and toxicity bioassays.
+The buckets were covered with plastic mesh held in place with a rubber band and kept in the laboratory at a favorable atmospheric condition (state the conditions).
+There were five buckets in total, once bi-weekly, fresh storage roots were put in the buckets to replace the old ones which were removed and kept in separate closed containers for daily observation to collect all neonate adults that emerged for use in the antifeedant and toxicity bioassays This ststement is too long.
+Split and rewrite the statement for clarity.

 Preparation of Khaya and Trichilia Plants Extracts

-The dried leaves and barks of Khaya and Trichilia were pulverized with Excella Mixer Blender (Kanchan International Limited) to fine particles and passed through a 25-mesh sieves to obtain fine dust Two solvents were used in the extraction process (Water and Ethanol).
+The dried leaves and barks of Khaya and Trichilia were pulverized with Excella Mixer Blender (Kanchan International Limited) to fine particles and passed through a 25-mesh sieves to obtain fine dust.
+Two solvents were used in the extraction process (Water and Ethanol).
 Ten (10) grams each of pulverised material of khaya barks and leaves (Khaya senegalenis) and trichilia plant barks and leaves (Trichilia emetica), were separately mixed with 100ml of ethanol and as well 100ml of water.
+Not clear.
+Rewrite for clarity.
 The ethanol and aqueous mixtures were placed on a rotary shaker for 24 hrs and left to stand for 30 minutes before filtering.
 The mixtures were then filtered through filter paper (Whatman no. 1).
 The filtrate from the ethanol solvent was placed under an electric fan to allow for evaporation of the solvent.
 Likewise, the filtrate from aqueous was placed in a hot water bath at 55°C for solvent evaporation until a constant weight of extract was attained.
 After the evaporation of solvents from filtrates, the condensed extracts were preserved in tightly corked labeled bottles and stored in a refrigerator until they are being used for insect bioassay.
+The description of extraction is not clear.
+Revise for clarity and flow

-Preparation of Plant Extracts
+Preparation of Plant Extracts????
+The subheading should be that of preparation of serial dilutions or serial dilution of plant extracts.

 For laboratory bioassays, a stock solution of 10% (w/v) of crude extract from the respective Khaya and Trichilia plant parts were reconstituted with the original solvents.
 For both ethanol and aqueous solvents, serial dilutions were done at 40ppm, 20ppm, 10ppm, 5ppm and 5ppm.
 Crude extracts were first dissolved in 10ml of the solvent and made up with 90ml of distilled water (H2O).
 For the negative control, ethanol and distilled water were used while for the positive control, Laraforce (a synthetic pesticide which contains Cyhalothrin as the active ingredient and is used locally by farmers to manage Cylas puncticollis infestation) was used.
+Kindly revise to describe how the dilutions was done to come up with the various doses (40ppm, 20ppm, 10ppm, 5ppm and 5ppm).

 Antifeedant Bioassay against Cylas puncticollis